eslint/eslint/docs/maintainer-guide/pullrequests.md

 1. Makes a small documentation change
 1. Is a chore
-1. Fixes a block of other work on the repo (build-related, test-related, dependency-related, etc.)
+1. Fixes a block of other work on the repository (build-related, test-related, dependency-related, etc.)
 1. Is an important fix to get into a patch release

 Otherwise, team members should observe a waiting period before merging a pull request: